walmartlabs/backbone-historytracker/README.md

     passed as it will reduce the chance of side effects from the iframe navigation and under [some browsers](https://bugzilla.mozilla.org/show_bug.cgi?id=293417) it will make the operation significantly faster.
-* `complete`: Callback that is called when the operation is complete
+* `complete(fragment, existingTriggered)`: Callback that is called when the operation is complete
 * `trigger`: Same options as the trigger parameter above.
+Additionally may be a string parameter which will ensure the final route is the result of the operation.
 * `stepLimit` : Maximum number of steps to take.
     This is designed to prevent runaway operations.
 Defaults to 10
+* `routeLimit`: When used in conjunction with a string `trigger` parameter defines the maximum number of steps to try to find the trigger parameter before forcing the new trigger route.
+    Defaults to 1 and is independent of the `stepLimit` parameter.

 ## History Location Tracking